hildegunn/app-developer-dashboard/README.md

 The configuration file needs to be adjusted to reflect index.dev.html as your redirect_uri:

 	"redirect_uri": "http://xxxxx.example.org/index.dev.html",

+# Deployment requirements

+This app needs to run at the root path of your host.

+The web server needs to be configured to load the propert app build depending on language negotiation.

+A development version may be loaded by using the `/index.dev.html` loader instead of `index.html`.
+The developer version will not load load the app minified and built, but instead load the source files one by one.

 # Handling translation of web app